Cleaning the Rugged Handheld Computer

 - Press the power button to resume the device or re-enable the touchscreen.

-CAUTION: Exposing the touchscreen and/or plastic case parts for an extended period to the following solutions may cause damage:
+CAUTION: Exposing the touchscreen and/or plastic case parts for an extended period to the solutions list at the following web page may cause damage.

 Cleaning Charging and Communication (Serial, USB, etc.) Ports